mindsparkist/ITIL-Notes/README.md

 - Chat
 - Email

-Here is the response rewritten with the addition of monitoring tool and monitoring team as ways to open an incident ticket:

 There are typically a few common ways to open an incident ticket:

 1. Self-service portal: Many organizations provide a self-service portal or knowledge base where users can log new incidents themselves.
 This allows users to report issues directly and start the resolution process.